PRBonn/kiss-icp/ros/README.md

-# KISS-ICP ROS 2 wrapper
+# KISS-ICP ROS 2 Wrapper

 ### How to build